 Which comes first: The design or the budget?
-For many foodservice operators who are tasked with renovating or building out a new dining hall, cafeteria or any other servery, it can be a real “chicken-or-the-egg scenario.”
+For many foodservice operators who are tasked with renovating or building out a new dining hall, cafeteria or restaurant, it can be a real “chicken-or-the-egg scenario.”

-Since each option is capable of defining the other, it may seem like there is no wrong way to approach such a project.
+Since each option is capable of defining the other, it may seem like there is no wrong way to approach a serving or restaurant counter design project.
 Often, wanting to know all the design possibilities may increase the chances that operators will start there before finalizing any sort of budget.

-If this is how you are feeling, we have some advice — determine your budget first.
+If this is how you are feeling, we have some advice:

 Not only will a budget streamline the design process, it will eliminate the chances of anyone getting hung up on an elaborate, but out-of-scope, design — avoiding disappointment from realizing not everything in the original plan fits in the budget.